bookio/client/docs/syntax-very-short-reservation-language.md

 >2: Tennis 60 min, 21$
 >3: Badminton 60 min, 8$
 >
->To make a reservation reply with: B# date/time, your name
+>To book reply with: B# date/time, your name
 >Sample: B2 10am, John Doe -> Reserve tennis for John Doe at 10 am
 >(reply ?? for more samples)